johnoro-CS-for-Lambda/codewars-example-solutions/README.md

 # Codewars Example Solutions
 A repo for example solutions to codewars problems given to my student devs.
+Feel free to use them for educational purposes, and feel free to contribute!

 ### Problems completed:
 - [String repeat](https://www.codewars.com/kata/string-repeat/javascript)